gravitational/teleport/rfd/0097-teleport-connect-usage-metrics.md

 ### Collecting events

 Events for Connect will be collected on the client side.
-TypeScript code will have a stateless metrics service that will forward them to the gRPC handler exposed by `tsh daemon`.
+TypeScript code will have a stateless metrics service that will forward them to the gRPC handler exposed by `tsh daemon`, which will ultimately submit them to a service called `prehog`.
 To prevent flooding backend with a large number of small requests, events will be batched before sending to `prehog`.
-The batching mechanism has already been implemented in `UsageReporter` that will be used for collecting cluster events. `tsh deamon` will try to reuse the same code as much as possible (by providing its own batching parameters and submit function).
+The batching mechanism has already been implemented in `UsageReporter` that will be used for collecting cluster events. `tsh daemon` will try to reuse the same code as much as possible (by providing its own batching parameters and submit function).
 Events will be sent once every hour (this may change) and before closing the app.